MakerJake01/MakerJakes-keyboards/J46Kvan/REAMD.md

 This pcb is designed to work with tray mount cases but some of the screw holes are hard to access with the switches in place.
 On the bottom row there is a choice of 2x1u or 1x2u for each side of the bottom row.This board was heavily ispired by the [romeo by coseyfannitutti](https://github.com/coseyfannitutti/romeo) and [squashkb's Lesovoz](https://trashman.wiki/community/pcbs/lesovoz).
 It also uses [coseyfannitutti fork of USBasp](https://github.com/coseyfannitutti/USBaspLoader/tree/atmega328p).

 # Pcb
-The pcb and plate files are not yet public.
+The pcb files are not yet public.

 # Case
 With the right plate this is compatible with "normal" minivan cases.
+I have created a plate that should be compatable with the [Coriander by Trash Man](https://trashman.wiki/cases/coriander) however, it has not been tested.

 # Firmware
 It runs [QMK](https://qmk.fm) and the exact firmware is [here]().